The Ultimate KPI Guide

 Step 5: Define

-Definition is all about writing down some vital information about your shortlisted KPIs, such as which data is used, precise calculations, what is or is not in included in the data etc. Honestly, most organisations will do almost anything to avoid doing this step.
-If you skip the KPI definition step bad things will happen.
-The tools provided here will help you think about, and record, all the important aspects of defining your shortlisted KPIs in a clear, logical and readable way.
+Definition is all about writing down some vital information about your shortlisted KPIs, such as which data is used, precise calculations, what is or is not included in the data, etc. Honestly, most organisations will do almost anything to avoid doing this step.
+If you skip the KPI definition step, bad things will happen.
+The tools provided here will help you think about, and record, all the important aspects of defining your shortlisted indicators in a clear, logical and readable way.

 - Document known issues